 How do you think the consumers will shop in 2030?
 Today, there is a greater demand for transparency and increased personalization from grocery shopping.
 This helps consumers to make informed choices to support their dietary needs, values, occasional requirements and health goals.
-This rapid shift in consumer demand, combined with emerging technologies, will lead to a ‘supermarket of the future’ with an immensely improved omni-channel experience and efficient operating model.
+This rapid shift in consumer demand, combined with emerging technologies, will lead to a ‘supermarket of the future’ (Micro Fulfilment) with an immensely improved omni-channel experience and efficient operating model.

 Automation is one of the crucial element of the Supermarket of future.
 It reduces costs and frees up staff so that they can focus on enhancing the shopping experience for the customers.
 Currently, the brick and mortar business provides customers with an experience of high-quality fresh produce, delicious food with an attractive gastro ambience and not to forget, satiating social interaction.
 Smart merchandising solutions will make the retail shopping space more attractive to the customers while exponentially eliminating wastage.